 - Requests are approved on a space-available basis.
 Requests may be denied based on lack of available space or failure to comply with guidelines and policies.

-- Files submitted in any format are not to exceed 30 seconds unless approved by the library’s Associate Director of Communications.
+- Files submitted in any format are not to exceed 30 seconds unless approved by the library’s Director of Communications.

 - Files must be submitted in a ready-to-post format, noted below.

 - Video files should be submitted via request form.